Alternative (political bloc): History and elections

 On 11 August 2025, the bloc presented its electoral list for the upcoming parliamentary election to the Central Electoral Commission of Moldova (CEC).
 Ceban is the list's lead candidate, however he has stated that he intends to refuse his seat if elected and remain the Mayor of Chișinău.
 He is followed by Stoianoglo, Chicu, Tkachuk, and the sole incumbent Alternative MP, Gaik Vartanean.
 Overall, the National Alternative Movement holds a majority of candidates on the list.

 On 24 September, four days before the parliamentary election, 200 election ballots with a "voted" stamp marked for the Alternative bloc were found in a printing shop in Chișinău by the city's police.
 Prime Minister Dorin Recean and the Moldovan authorities described a Russian-backed "carousel-type scheme" for electoral fraud under which the ballots were allegedly to be used: a paid voter would insert a fake ballot into the ballot box, a clean official one marked with the same political formation as the fake one would be taken out of the polling station, and it would then be used by the next paid voter.
 Ceban stated that the ballots were models for campaign advertising, demanded a public apology from the police and stated that the publication of images with pre-stamped ballots was a "PAS-brand lie in full complicity with state bodies".
-Nevertheless, the CEC stated that the ballots did not fullfill publicity law requirements and that they constituted electoral agitation and de facto misleading advertising, given, as CEC vice president Pavel Postica stated, the difficulty for a simple voter to distinguish between a real ballot and a printed one.
+Nevertheless, the CEC stated that the ballots did not fulfill publicity law requirements and that they constituted electoral agitation and de facto misleading advertising, given, as CEC vice president Pavel Postica stated, the difficulty for a simple voter to distinguish between a real ballot and a printed one.
 Further, Minister of Education and Research Dan Perciun stated that Alternative's models looked identical to real ballots.